storiesjs/stories/packages/core/src/components/col/readme.md

-# stories-col
+# Column

-The stories-col is a container for content within a grid.
+The Column (stories-col) is a container for content within a grid.
 You put it inside of a row and it always expand to fill the space of a row.

 <!-- Auto Generated Below -->